Wabinab/Xenoblade-Chronicles-3-The-Book/src/17_valdi.md

 # Ribbi Flats and Valdi

-> **Writer's note on environment:** By a riverside, some fluffy animals called "kapiba" could be seen, with yellow furs and poop-brown head, short horns, occpying a rocky river bank.
+> **Translator's note on environment:** By a riverside, some fluffy animals called "kapiba" could be seen, with yellow furs and poop-brown head, short horns, occpying a rocky river bank.
 Further ahead, green and brown grass carpeted the uneven surface.
 A triceraptor-like creature lurked in the distance.
 Trees that shoot up like pine were occasionally seen.
 Beyond, we could see tall mountaineous regions, sometimes screwlike, other times nail-like.
 Taos appeared in the distance.
 Another scene, water falls from a huge circular-ish hole down to a river below.
 The bank roofed by the water-falling platform looked sandy-white, while the opposite side of the bank, yellow-back green brogs made it their home, together with some trees.
 Yet another scene.
 Cloud lurks below the edge of the ground towards infinity.
 Triceraptor-like creatures occupied the platform.
 At a distance, we could see a tall cylindrical rock like an island on clouds with some unknown creatures{{footnote: This could only be seen on the morning scene, second video.}}.
 A Taos flew above the clouds.
 In the background, some snowy peaks hid behind thin clouds.
 It was the monster-shaped snowy mountain that got its body destroyed by an annihilation event we seen earlier.
 Despite being flat, this area had lots of staircased platforms, layer by layer.
 This, is **Ribbi Flats**, of Fornis Region.

 ---